nickoala/pnpi/README.md

 go build pnpi
 ```

-You should have an executable file named `pnpi` in the working directory.
+An executable file named `pnpi` should be in the working directory.

 ## Run